Theory of post-jamming rigidity in feedback-regulated cellular packings: Affine and excess-mode mechanics Affine and excess-mode mechanics

 Consider a central-force contact of length $\ell$ under a small simple shear strain $\gamma$, with displacement field $\bm u=(\gamma y,0)$.
 The symmetric strain tensor is

 The affine normal extension of the contact is then

 so the affine elastic energy stored in one contact is

 Near marginality, nonaffine relaxation removes the contribution of isostatic contacts to the shear modulus.
-The remaining energy is carried by the excess states of self stress, whose number scales with $\Delta Z$ in central-force packings \cite{Wyart2005EPL,Ellenbroek2006,Goodrich2012}.
+The remaining energy is carried by the excess states of self-stress, whose number scales with $\Delta Z$ in central-force packings \cite{Wyart2005EPL,Ellenbroek2006,Goodrich2012}.
+We estimate that response by assigning each excess contact the affine energy of Eq.~\eqref{eqS:Econtshear} with the isotropic angular weight $M_4$---an effective-medium approximation in which the excess sector is treated as an affine central-force network.
 Using the excess contact density

 the shear energy density becomes

 Identifying $\delta\mathcal E_{\shear}=\tfrac12 G\gamma^2$ gives